coldbox-modules/cbwire/readme.md

 We love PRs!

-If cbwire makes you 😎, please consider becoming a [Patreon supporter](https://www.patreon.com/ortussolutions).
+If cbwire makes you happy, please consider becoming a [Patreon supporter](https://www.patreon.com/ortussolutions).